thiswillbeyourgithub/Quick-Whisper-Typer/README.md

 # Quick Whisper Typer
-Super simple zsh script to start recording sound, send it to whisper then have it type for you in a field.
+Super simple python script to start recording sound, send it to whisper then have it type for you in a field.
 Can be used to transform the clipboard too.
 Latency is <2s and sometimes <1s.

 ## The way this works
 1. Move your cursor to where you want the output to be.